-If you do a search in Google, Yahoo, and Microsoft Live Search, under some of the first search results that you see are extra sets of links to other pages on the same site.
-Google refers to these as site links and Yahoo calls them quicklinks.
+If you search in Google, Yahoo, and Microsoft Live Search, you see extra sets of links to other pages on the same site under some of the first search results you see.
+Google refers to these as site links and Yahoo calls them quick links.
 Microsoft has published at least one whitepaper that describes the kind of pages that show up in their site links as final destination pages.
 The site links that all three search engines show look very similar to each other.
-Can you identify which site links go with which search engine in the images below (hover over them to see which is from which search engine).
+Can you identify which site links go with which search engine in the images below (hover over them to see which is from which search engine)?

-While these site links appear similar, one question that I have had is how does each of the search engines decide upon which pages to show as site links?
+While these site links appear similar, I have had one question: how does each search engine decide which pages to show as site links?

-Yahoo has been providing a single line of quicklinks under some search results for a few years now, not limiting themselves to the top search result for those queries.
-Google has just recently started showing single line site links in a similar manner.
+Yahoo has been providing a single line of quick links under some search results for a few years now, not limiting themselves to the top search result for those queries.
+Google has just recently started similarly showing single-line site links.

 One common thread behind the use of sitelinks by all three search engines is that the concept behind providing internal site links to pages on a site that shows up in search results is to improve the searching experience of people looking for information by providing links to pages within a site that searchers likely would want to find.

 The types of queries that tend to trigger the appearance of sitelinks are navigational queries – searches where the searcher likely has an idea of the page or site that they want to find already but doesn’t remember the exact web address, or URL, for that page or finds it easier to type a query into a search box and click on a link.
 For example, if I want to go to the ESPN site, I’ll type “ESPN” into a search box instead of typing http://espn.go.com/ into my browser address bar.

 If I do that in Google, I not only get a link to the homepage for ESPN, but also additional links for:

 - Streak for the CASH